javacc/javacc/docs/faq.md

 ---

-Please see the JavaCC [grammar repository](http://mindprod.com/jgloss/javacc.html).
+Please see the [example grammars](tutorials/example-grammars.md) and the JavaCC [grammar repository](http://mindprod.com/jgloss/javacc.html).

 <br>